-We want to collect and share concepts that can be used to support researchers in the uptake of Open Science practices, that have already proven to be useful.
+We collect and share concepts that can be used to support researchers in the uptake of Open Science practices, that have already proven to be useful.
 Below we are working on a collection of these.
-We will also add best practices of researchers undertaking Open Science as an inspiration for others.
+You can also find best practices of researchers undertaking Open Science as an inspiration for others.
 We would love to get pointers from you for this as well.

 Another line of action is to produce a set of info sheets on topics such as PlanS.
 These will also be added here, as one of the ways to disseminate these.

 In November 2019 TU Delft launched its Open Science Programme 2020-2024: ‘Research and Education in the Open Era’.
 During these four years, the university hopes to achieve making open research and education a standard of scientific practice.

 The TU Delft Open Science Programme 2020-2024 will facilitate and stimulate scientists to embed the principles of open science in their work.
 The programme consists of five interrelated projects: Open Education, Open Access, Open Publishing Platform, FAIR Data & Software.
 Three cross cutting themes essential for its successful implementation will also be addressed: appropriate rewards and recognition for Open Science practices, building successful collaboration with industry, and skills development.
 In addition, the programme will also explore the role of citizen science for the TU Delft and the feasibility of an open science lab.

 The full programme can be downloaded here.

 Utrecht University currently runs an Open Science Programme from 2019-2021.
 UU wants to promote open science as part of its promise to make science more open and even more reliable, efficient and relevant to society.
 The UU Open Science Programme is centered around the following four topics: Rewards and Incentives, Open Access, Fair Data & Software and Public Engagement.